afska/gba-link-connection/docs/e_reader.md

 - Switches to MULTI mode again, waits 1 frame
 - Sends `0xCCC0` and expects `0xCCC0`
 - Sends `0xCCC0` and expects `0x1`
-- All sends need a small wait or otherwise it'll work on mGBA but not on hardware (waiting for two VCOUNT changes work, but it's probably just 36μs)
+- All sends need a small wait or otherwise it'll work on mGBA but not on hardware (waiting for two VCOUNT changes works, but it's probably just 36μs)

 ## Card scanning protocol